chef/chef-web-docs/content/infra_language/checking_platforms.md

 ## platform?

 Use the `platform?` helper method to ensure that certain actions are run for specific platforms.
-The `platform?` method will return true if one of the listed parameters matches the `node['platform']` attribute that is detected by [Ohai](/ohai) during every Chef Infra Client run.
+The `platform?` method will return true if one of the listed parameters matches the `node['platform']` attribute that's detected by [Ohai](/ohai) during every Chef Infra Client run.

 The syntax for the `platform?` method is as follows: